Osteoblasts, Osteoclasts, Calcium, and Bone Remodeling

-Specialized cells called osteoclasts break down bone to free the calcium, while cells known as osteoblasts deposit calcium into bone, remaking it.
-The process of replacing old bone with new bone is known as bone remodeling.
+Specialized cells called osteoclasts break down bone to free the calcium.
+Cells known as osteoblasts deposit calcium into bone, remaking it.
+The process of replacing old bone with new bone is known as remodeling.

 There are two types of bone tissue.
-The outer layer of a bone is composed of compact (or cortical) tissue.
+The outer layer of a bone is composed of compact or cortical tissue.
 This is a dense material with low porosity.
-Spongy bone tissue (also called cancellous or trabecular bone) forms the inner part of bones.
-It's made of a network of bone enclosing many pores.
-Bone marrow is located in these pores.
-Red bone marrow makes blood cells and yellow bone marrow stores lipids (fats).
-Bones in different areas of the body have different proportions of compact bone and spongy bone and different types of bone marrow.
+Spongy tissue (also called cancellous or trabecular tissue) forms the inner part of bones.
+It's made of a network of solid bone enclosing many pores.
+Marrow is located in these pores.

 Compact or Cortical Bone

-The unit or building block of compact bone is a cylindrical structure called an osteon (which is the Greek word for bone).
+The unit or building block of compact bone is a cylindrical structure called an osteon.
+The name comes from the Greek word for bone.

-- The osteon contains a central canal called the Haversian canal.
-Blood vessels and nerves run through this canal.
+- An osteon contains a central canal called the Haversian canal.
+Blood vessels and nerves run through this structure.

-- The Haversian canal is surrounded by circular, concentric layers of tissue called lamellae.
+- A Haversian canal is surrounded by circular, concentric layers of tissue called lamellae.
 The lamellae are made of a material called bone matrix.

 - Bone matrix is made of a mineral called hydroxyapatite.
-This mineral contains both calcium and phosphorus, as well as a protein called collagen.
+This mineral contains calcium and phosphorus as well as a protein called collagen.

 - Extending from the Haversian canal and through the lamellae are small horizontal canals called canaliculi.